MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

     [!code-csharp[GetPalmCameraPosition](CodeSnippets\GetCursorScreenPosition.cs)]

-    Note the use of the **LatestDefaultSkeleton** in **GetPalmCameraPosition()**.
-This property provides a smoothed version (over the last several frames) of the hand skeleton currently seen by the depth-camera.
+    Note the use of the **SmoothDefaultSkeleton** property in **GetPalmCameraPosition()**.
+This property provides a smoothed version of the hand skeleton currently seen by the depth-camera.
+The smoothing is achieved by averaging the skeletons received in the last several frames.
+You can control the number of frames used for averaging by examining **GesturesManager** in the **Inspector** window and modifying the **Smooth Moving Average Window Size** field.

     Note that the **PalmPosition** property of the **skeleton** corresponds to the location of the center of the hand: